betrusted-io/xous-core/services/pddb/README.md

 # PDDB

-Please refer to the Xous Book for the [authoratative documentation on the PDDB](https://betrusted.io/xous-book/ch09-00-pddb-overview.html).
+Please refer to the Xous Book for the [authoritative documentation on the PDDB](https://betrusted.io/xous-book/ch09-00-pddb-overview.html).

 Alternatively, documentation for the PDDB can be found in the headers of the source files: